Lemon695/obsidian-lemon-toolkit/README.md

 ### File Management Commands

 - **Duplicate file** - Duplicate the current file with a modal dialog to rename.
 The default name includes a suffix (timestamp or UUID, configurable in settings), which you can modify before confirming
 - **Move file to folder** - Move the current file to a folder with smart history.
-The folder list shows recently used folders first, and you can filter by typing
+The folder list shows recently used folders first, and you can filter by typing.
+The plugin automatically tracks all file moves (including drag-and-drop and native Obsidian moves)

 ### Tag Management Commands

 - **View current tags** - Display all tags in the current file in a modal.
 Click any tag to copy it to clipboard
 - **Insert tags** - Insert tags at cursor position with a multi-select modal.
-Tags are sorted by usage frequency or recency (configurable in settings)
+Tags are sorted by usage frequency or recency (configurable in settings).
+Includes a search filter to quickly find tags.
+The plugin automatically tracks tag usage when you manually type tags in your notes

 ## Usage